-Before 2014, the cybersecurity expert in most companies was typically someone on the IT career track who had started playing around with security, and had become the “security person” for their organisation.
-Then about six years ago, companies and governments around the world started to wake up to the fact that customers, companies and data need protection from cyber threats.
-This has created a huge demand for cybersecurity skills in organisations — people with the skills to set up security teams and security programs
+Before 2014, the cybersecurity expert in most companies was typically someone on the IT career track who had started playing around with security and had become the “security person” for their organization.
+Then about six years ago, companies and governments around the world started to wake up to the fact that customers, companies, and data need protection from cyber threats.
+This has created a huge demand for cyber security skills in organizations — people with the skills to set up security teams and security programs

-In response to this, there’s been a great explosion of cybersecurity consultants who work with companies to help them set up their own security program in-house, or manage their security for them in an outsourced format.
+In response to this, there’s been a great explosion of cybersecurity careers for consultants to help them set up their own security program in-house, or manage their security for them in an outsourced format.

-Our 15-week Cybersecurity Engineering course, powered by SecureSet, gives students the skills to fast-track into cybersecurity consulting careers, now available on our New York and Washington, D.C. campuses.
-Find out more.
+Our 15-week Cybersecurity Engineering course gives students the skills to fast-track into cybersecurity consulting careers.